bhargavpss/Redis-Spark-Flask-Usecase/RESTAPI/README.md

 `GET http://<endpoint>/getRecentItem?color=<color>`

+The API program covers cases of user errors such as missing parmeters, wrong format input, key out of range.

 Ideally, this Docker container that packages flask application can be run on Kubernetes but for the sake of simplicity the continer is being run on  single EC2 instance of type `t2.micro` using Amazon Linux AMI.

 The Docker image for this application is pulled from my public DockerHub account